chain/multitool/specification.md

 to ensure safety and avoid common pitfalls.
 Things like nonce generation, key derivation, fiat-shamir challenge generation etc.

-**Lungo** is a framework that allows building such zero-knowledge schemes in a safe and straightforward manner.
-Lungo is generalized to any prime order group where DLP is hard, but also has an instance “with batteries included” which uses a high-performance Ristretto group based on Curve25519.
+**Multitool** is a framework that allows building such zero-knowledge schemes in a safe and straightforward manner.
+Multitool is generalized to any prime order group where DLP is hard, but also has an instance “with batteries included” which uses a high-performance [Ristretto](#ristretto-specification) group based on Curve25519.

-The name **Lungo** comes from the “opposite of ristretto”, meaning, the opposite of _restricting_ it to any specific scheme or group.
-Not to be confused with Ristretto group (used together with Lungo), which _restricts_ Decaf scheme to edwards curves with cofactor 8.

 ## Overview